ScottW514/terraform-provider-datapower/docs/data-sources/assemblyactionratelimitinfo.md

 page_title: "datapower_assemblyactionratelimitinfo Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  Rate limit details assembly action
+  A rate limit details assembly action uses a GraphQL query to return information about rate limit, burst limit, and count limit definitions.
+This action is not supported in IBM Cloud.
+Any assembly that includes it fails.
 ---

 # datapower_assemblyactionratelimitinfo (Data Source)

-Rate limit details assembly action
+A rate limit details assembly action uses a GraphQL query to return information about rate limit, burst limit, and count limit definitions. <p>This action is not supported in IBM Cloud.
+Any assembly that includes it fails.</p>

 ## Example Usage